 General aviation groups are objecting to a proposed FAA policy that would require pilots and controllers with a high body mass index (BMI), an indicator of obesity, to be screened for a sleep disorder.
 GA groups say it would set a “dangerous precedent” and is not justified by safety research.
 In a recent FAA Federal Air Surgeon's Medical Bulletin, Federal Air Surgeon Dr. Fred Tilton says the policy would require aviation medical examiners to calculate the BMI for airman and air traffic ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "GA Groups Protests Sleep Apnea Screening Proposal".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "GA Groups Protests Sleep Apnea Screening Proposal".